SSimmorins/va.gov-team/platform/analytics/rules-of-engagement-analytics-implementation-qa.md

 ----

-# We're moving our docs!
+# We're moving our docs.
 ### Find [more information about this topic](https://depo-platform-documentation.scrollhelp.site/analytics-monitoring/Analytics-customer-support-guide.1586823275.html#Analyticscustomersupportguide-3.RequestGoogleTagManagerimplementation) on the Platform website.

 ### Still can't find what you're looking for?
 Reach out to [#vfs-platform-support](https://dsva.slack.com/archives/CBU0KDSB1) on Slack.